liferay/liferay-docs/deployment/articles/04-securing-liferay/14-cors.markdown

 CORS stands for Cross-Origin Resource Sharing.
 An Origin is a web server at a different domain, and a Resource is some asset stored on the server, like an image, PDF, or HTML file.
-Sometimes there's a need to request resources stored on another origin.
+Sometimes you must request resources stored on another origin.
 This is called a cross-origin request, and web servers have policies to allow or deny such requests.

 For example, browsers themselves don't allow cross-origin AJAX-style requests from scripts to help mitigate